Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 Baylor Betting Records & Stats

-- In 19 of 30 games this season, Baylor and its opponents have scored more than 143.5 points.
+- Baylor and its opponents have gone over 141.5 combined points in 20 of 30 games this season.

-- Baylor's games this year have an average point total of 147.4, 3.9 more points than this matchup's over/under.
+- The average point total in Baylor's games this year is 147.4, 5.9 more than this matchup's over/under.

-- Baylor has entered the game as favorites 21 times this season and won 13, or 61.9%, of those games.
+- Baylor has won 13, or 61.9%, of the 21 games it has played as the favorite this season.

 - Baylor has been at least a -600 moneyline favorite three times this season and won all of those games.